-Data needs to be only entered in Monitor once, after which it is available to all users in real-time based on one’s security permissions.
+Data can only be entered once in Monitor and after that, it becomes available to all users based on their security permissions.
 Our application design allows instant access to information and our system of management reporting, alerts, and ticklers/messaging facilitate accurate and well-informed decision making.
-The result is increased efficiency, communication, and agency effectiveness.
+This results in increased efficiency, communication, and agency effectiveness.

 Monitor meets the performance-based management and functional standards for management information systems developed by the American Probation and Parole Association (APPA), as well as national pretrial, institutions, and drug court standards.

-Produce of legally viable document in locked PDF format using a set of tools adopted by our industry that supports electronic signatures only into Word documents.
+Generation of the legally viable documents in locked PDF format using a set of tools adopted by our industry.
+The electronic signatures were only supported in Word documents.

-The service also returns a document upon request, an individual user might have different versions of Word installed, this is set at the user level in our system, and if loading a word document to be edited, we use the word functionality to convert the template into the appropriate Word document, .doc/.dot/.docx, depending on user settings.
+The service also returned a document upon request.
+The individual users usually have different versions of MS Word installed, so depending upon user settings, whenever the user loaded a word document to be edited, we used the word functionality to convert the template into the appropriate Word format (.doc/.dot/.docx).

-We plan to continue to use ASPOSE tools as part of an ongoing development effort, by .doc files into .docx files and then using the Linq to XML features in the .net 3.5 platforms to modify key fields on the server before pushing the item down to a client machine.
+We plan to continue to use ASPOSE APIs as part of an ongoing development effort of converting .doc files into .docx files and then using the Linq to XML features in the .NET 3.5 platforms to modify key fields on the server, before pushing the item down to a client machine.

-We’ve had a great experience using ASPOSE products, they function smoothly and well and the documentation is excellent and easy to follow and understand.
-The initial development effort and proof of concept were done in days where we had expected given our experiences with other vendors to be working for several weeks to produce a viable prototype.
+We’ve had a great experience using ASPOSE products.
+They function smoothly and the documentation is excellent as well as easy to follow and understand.
+The initial development effort and proof of concept were done in days as compared to our experiences with other vendors which used to take several weeks to produce a viable prototype.

-The signature tool then imports the signature which is then published as a signed PDF document
+The signature tool was then able to import the signature which was then published as a signed PDF document

 The documents were then saved and made available as legally signed documents inside the Monitor.Net system.